Mario Raggi

-Mario Raggi (1821–26 November 1907) was an Italian sculptor who settled in England where he received several public commissions for statues of civic figures.
+Mario Raggi (1821 – 26 November 1907) was an Italian sculptor who settled in England, where he received several public commissions for statues of civic figures.

 Biography

-Raggi was born at Carrara, Italy where he learnt to sculpt, and won several prizes, at the local Accademia di Belle Arti di Carrara.
-He continued his training in Rome under Pietro Tenerani before moving to London in 1850 where he first worked for Raffaelle Monti and then, for several years, for Matthew Noble.
-In 1875 Raggi established his own studio in London.
+Raggi was born in Carrara, Italy, where he learnt to sculpt, and won several prizes, at the local Accademia di Belle Arti di Carrara.
+He continued his training in Rome under Pietro Tenerani before moving in 1850 to London, where he first worked for Raffaelle Monti and then, for several years, for Matthew Noble.
+In 1875, Raggi established his own studio in London.